-Quality Acc ount 2019/20 Sponsor ar d Author(s) Author: Sponsor: Suzie Cro, Deputy Director of Quality, Freedom to Spea Head of Quality, Freedom to Speak Up Guardian Steve Hams, Director of Quality and Chief Nurse ak Up Guardian, Katie Parker-Roberts • · · Executive S Summary purpose of o (leaders, clii Account is our annual report to the public about the quality our Quality Account is to assess quality across all of the he nicians, governors and staff) to demonstrate our commitme ovement, and to explain our progress to the public. althcare services we offer.
-It allows us nformation needed.
-But ounts are both retrospective and forward looking.
-They loo regarding quality of services, explaining both what we are , crucially, they also look forward, explaining what we have at over the coming year. doing well and where improvement is NHSI are re website by 1 our external stakeholders This is the fi comments b ges in legislation, there is no fixed deadline for the Quality commending that Quality Accounts are signed off and read 5 December 2020, after being reviewed and endorsed by stakeholders and finally the Trust Board.
-To meet this tim s have commented on the Quality Account by 15 October. nal draft of the Quality Account 2019/20 for review by the eack to the Deputy Director of Quality by 25 th June 2020. dy for publication on NHS Choices Quality and Performance Committee, heline, NHSI are recommending that Council of Governors members and There are some sections where we are statements, including Governors, HCOSC, Healthwatch and the CCG.
-Quality Delivery Group, and is within the recommended t The timetable below has been Action Date Final draft Committee of Quality Account endorsed by Quality and Performance 27.05.20 (Q&P) 04.00.00 of final draft of Quality Account to external stakeholders neir statements 01.06.20 to submit th • 30.06.20 to submit the Deadline for Final version neir statements
+Report Title

+Quality Account 2019/20

+Sponsor and Author(s)

+Author: Suzie Cro, Deputy Director of Quality, Freedom to Speak Up Guardian, Katie Parker-Roberts,

+Head of Quality, Freedom to Speak Up Guardian

+Sponsor: Steve Hams, Director of Quality and Chief Nurse

+Executive Summary

+Purpose

+Our Quality Account is our annual report to the public about the quality of services we deliver.
+The primary purpose of our Quality Account is to assess quality across all of the healthcare services we offer.
+It allows us (leaders, clinicians, governors and staff) to demonstrate our commitment to continuous, evidence-based quality improvement, and to explain our progress to the public.

+Quality Accounts are both retrospective and forward looking.
+They look back on the previous year's information regarding quality of services, explaining both what we are doing well and where improvement is needed.
+But, crucially, they also look forward, explaining what we have identified as our priorities for improvement over the coming year.

+Key issues to note

+Due to changes in legislation, there is no fixed deadline for the Quality Account in national guidance, but NHSI are recommending that Quality Accounts are signed off and ready for publication on NHS Choices website by 15 December 2020, after being reviewed and endorsed by Quality and Performance Committee, our external stakeholders and finally the Trust Board.
+To meet this timeline, NHSI are recommending that stakeholders have commented on the Quality Account by 15 October.

+This is the final draft of the Quality Account 2019/20 for review by the Council of Governors members and comments back to the Deputy Director of Quality by 25th June 2020.
+There are some sections where we are waiting for Q4 data, but this will be completed before it is circulated to stakeholders to complete their statements, including Governors, HCOSC, Healthwatch and the CCG.
+The timetable below has been proposed by Quality Delivery Group, and is within the recommended timelines from NHSI:

+Action Date Final draft of Quality Account endorsed by Quality and Performance Committee 27.05.20 (Q&P) Circulation of final draft of Quality Account to external stakeholders to submit their statements 01.06.20 Deadline for return of stakeholder statements 30.06.20 Final version of Quality Account approved by the Quality and Performance Committee 22.07.20 (Q&P) Final version of Quality Account endorsed by the Board 13.08.20 (Main Board)

+Quality Account 19/20 Council of Governors - June 2020 Page 1 of 2

-Π Submission of Quality Account to NHS Choices 17.08.20
+Submission of Quality Account to NHS Choices 17.08.20